David Eisenbud

 Recreation

 My interests outside mathematics include hiking, juggling, and, above all, music.
 Originally a flutist, I now spend most of my musical time singing art-songs (Schubert, Schumann, Brahms, Debussy, ...)
-I broke down and bought a digital camera in November 2001, and you can find some of the results (alas, not up-to-date!) on my photo page.
+I broke down and bought a digital camera in November 2001, and you can find some of the early results on my photo page.

 CV, Papers, Students